A book about being gay that speaks to conservative Christians

 - Audiobook (narrated by me): Audible | audiobooks.com | audiobookstore.com | Google Play | iTunes | Kobo

-Over the years, a lot of LGBT folks have asked me for a book to help their Christian friends and family understand them better: “I came out to my Christian parents, but I can’t find any good resources to help them connect with what I’m going through.”
+Over the years, a lot of LGBTQ folks have asked me for a book to help their Christian friends and family understand them better: “I came out to my Christian parents, but I can’t find any good resources to help them connect with what I’m going through.”
+Others have asked me for a book to help them understand themselves and make sense of their own struggles as Christians who began to suspect they were LGBTQ.

 Torn is the story of my journey as a devout evangelical who discovered himself to be gay.
 Throughout the book, I use personal stories, pop-culture references, and scientific research to discuss a number of the issues Christians care about: Why are people gay?
 Can sexual orientation be changed?
 How has the church responded?
 How should the church respond?
 And what does the Bible say about it all?